 I have not had the opportunity to explore much inland from the coast in South Carolina.
 Congaree National Park is near Gadsden, South Carolina.
 Even further inland, are areas like Lake Jocassee and Mountain Bridge Wilderness Area.
 I have not been to these areas, but they are definitely on my list.

 South Carolina may not always come to mind for visiting and photographing, but if you’re in the area, give it a shot.

 South Carolina became the 8th state of the United States in May of 1788.
 It was the very first state to succeed from the Union on December 20, 1860 and was a founding member of the Confederacy.

 After the Civil War and readmission to the United States, South Carolina has become much less dependent on farming and is home to manufacturing plants for major corporations like Boeing and BMW.

 It was never a state famous for sports teams, but in recent years, the Clemson Tigers have put them on the map.
 If you want to play golf, it doesn’t get much better than the golf course at Hilton Head or Kiawah Island.

-There's 187 miles of coastline jammed with recreational opportunities.
-There are great beaches at Hunting Island, Edisto Beach, Seabrook Island, Folly Beach, Sullivan’s Island, Pawleys Island, Murrells Inlet, Surfside Beach and Myrtle Beach.
+There are 187 miles of coastline jammed with recreational opportunities.
+There are great beaches at Hunting Island, Edisto Beach, Seabrook Island, Folly Beach, Sullivan’s Island, Pawleys Island, Murrells Inlet, Surfside Beach, and Myrtle Beach.
 Tourism is alive and well in South Carolina.